ErwTMinson/Telegram-feedback-bot/README.md

     - edit constant "FEEDBACK_OWNER_ID" to self id.
     - edit constant "TOKEN" to your bot token.

-For quick start bot use file "start.bat" if you Windows-user
+For quickly start bot use file "start.bat" if you Windows-user